Skip to main content

 This tutorial covers two installation methods for you to quickly get started with APISIX:

-• Start APISIX in a Docker container with a quickstart script and configure APISIX using Admin API
+• Start APISIX in Docker with a quickstart script.

 • Start APISIX Ingress Controller on a kind Kubernetes cluster.